 Mat 191 is the second of two courses which together equal a first year university mathematics course.
 The courses, developed for students entering an elementary education program, were designed with a First Nations focus, utilizing culturally relevant readings, examples and problems.
-Topics covered in Mat 191 which will accommodate the First Nation's perspective include measurement, statistics, probability, geometry (shapes, coordinate plane, transformations).
+Topics covered in

+Mat 191 which will accommodate the First Nation's perspective include measurement, statistics, probability, geometry (shapes, coordinate plane, transformations).

-Prerequisite(s): C in Mat 053 or Principles of Math 11 or Applications of Math 12 or equivalent
+Prerequisite(s): C in one of Principles of Math 11, Foundations of Math 11, Pre Calculus 11, Applications of Math 12 or MAT 053.

-MAT-200 Linear Algebra
+MAT-200 LINEAR ALGEBRA